spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

 <br />
 <br />

-You can monitor the PCG cluster creation by logging into Palette, switching to the **Tenan Admin** scope, clicking on **Tenant Settings** from the left **Main Menu**, then selecting **Private Cloud Gateways** from the left **Tenant Settings Menu**.
+You can monitor the PCG cluster creation by logging into Palette, switching to the **Tenant Admin** scope, clicking on **Tenant Settings** from the left **Main Menu**, then selecting **Private Cloud Gateways** from the left **Tenant Settings Menu**.
 Click on the PCG cluster you just deployed to access its **Overview** page and check the deployment progress under the **Events** tab.

 ![PCG Events page.](/clusters_pcg_deploy-app-pcg_pcg-events.png)

-Additionally, you can observe the PCG deployment progress from your terminal.
+You can also follow along with the PCG deployment progress from your terminal.
 Upon completion, the local kind cluster is automatically deleted from your machine.

 ![Palette CLI PCG deployment](/clusters_pcg_deploy-app-pcg_pcg-cli.png)